Sheriff: 16-year-old arrested after high schooler was shot and killed in Ascension Parish

 Wilson has known Brown and his family for many years.
 Wilson says Brown had so much potential.

-St. Amant High School released the following statement Monday morning regarding the shooting and Brown's death:
+St. Amant High School released the following statement the morning after the shooting:

 Dear Gator Families,

 It is with deep sorrow that I must inform you of the death of one of our students Treylon Brown.
 We are all heartbroken by the tragic loss of this young man.